nthu-ga/stings-data/README.md

 ```

 ### Data Model

-Each row in the particle datasets corresponds to a "tag" -- equivalent to a star particle in a hydrodynamical simulation, but deriving position and velocity (and subhalo membership) from those of a "parent" N-body particle.
-Multiple tags (with different ages and metallicites) can be associated with a single N-body particle.

 #### Galaxy table

 Only central galaxies are included in this table.
 For central galaxies, many of the columns refer to properties of their host dark matter halo.